TurconiAndrea/recipe-tagger/README.md

 This package provides a classification and tagging system for ingredients and recipes.
 The functioning of the package is based on a dataset containing more than 700 ingredients mapped with their own class.
-If a provided ingredient is not mapped into the dataset, the library search for it on wikipedia pages and into the dictionary.
+If a provided ingredient is not mapped into the dataset, the library search for it on wikipedia pages, into the dictionary and into NLTK Wordnet to find the best possible class.

 An ingredient could be classified in one of the following class:
 - Vegetable